khorbushko/khorbushko.github.io/_posts/2020-11-27-custom-alert-swiftUI.md

 ## bonus

-Alert that we build is good for very simple cases.
-But let's think what we will receve if we present this alert on `View` that is in `ZStack` or on `View` that in `TabBar` or similar case?.
+The `Alert` that we build is good for very simple cases.
+But let's think about what we will receive if we present this alert on `View` that is in `ZStack` or on `View` that in `TabBar` or similar case?.
 Yes, we will not cover the whole screen, but just a part of **presented** view.
 That's not always expected...

 How to solve this?

-I believe there are many solutions that depends from few factors.
-At least from iOS supported version.
+I believe many solutions depend on a few factors.
+At least from the iOS supported version.
 I'm thinking about iOS 13+, so I ended up with combination this solution within `FullScreenPresenter` modifier that was covered previously and described [here]({% post_url 2020-11-24-present-view-over-full-context %}).

 Off cause u need to modify a bit solution code like remove presenter reference (thus we use special context for Alert presentation) and modification of extension with **modifier** that we used to create an `Alert`: